alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 logger.propagate = False
 logger.setLevel(logging.ERROR)

-def extract_n_k_trials(state, timestamp=None):
+def extract_vote_trials(state, timestamp=None):
     """
     Convert vote data into a series of bernoulli trials.
-If no data is valid, then return a list of a single zero for each.
+If no data is valid (i.e. check that all numbers are nonzero and the number of total ballots cast is larger than the number of votes for, then return a list of a single zero for each.

     Returns two lists of positive integers for the total number of votes (n) and the votes for Biden (k)